KOTOR-Community-Portal/website-content/content/links.md

 [Wookieepedia](https://starwars.fandom.com/wiki/Main_Page)

+Warning{.warning}
-Warning: Wookieepedia contains unmarked spoilers.
+:   Wookieepedia contains unmarked spoilers.
 We recommend that new players avoid reading articles related to the KOTOR games and browse with caution.

+Note{.note}
-Note: Wookieepedia is written to describe a singular canonical series of events which, for the most part, exclude player choices and cut content.
+:   Wookieepedia is written to describe a singular canonical series of events which, for the most part, exclude player choices and cut content.

 ## Troubleshooting